 It was still dark when I dragged Joe and Hanna out of bed to make the trip up to Rosa Khutor for the women’s giant slalom.
 I still hadn’t seen Ieva and Rokas, and I wanted to get there in time to give her a hug before her start and get a good seat in the grandstand.
 We didn’t need to worry about that.
 It spit rain all day, that is, until the temperature dropped and turned us from soggy to frozen.
 The race was not well-attended.
-Rokas came up to watch with us, bringing me an extra Lithuanian flag and making a special point to ask about Joe, which I thought was nice.
+Rokas came up to watch with us and brought me an extra Lithuanian flag.

 Ieva had a great first run, though it was clear she was tired as crossed the finish line in a high tuck.
 Even though the weather was absolutely despicable, from rain to snow to fog, she said the course wasn’t too bad.
 She went back up for inspection while we crowded into the only tent for spectators, a space of about 20 feet by 60 feet, and ate more hot dogs.
 Julia and Mariana were there, and we had also made two other new friends, Chris from Great Britain and Alexi from Krasnodar, who offered to give us a ride back (the trains were full and we had no real idea how we were going to get to our planes on Sunday).